jmc-bbk/ML-Cheatsheet/README.md

 Open the `RCheatSheet.Rmd` file in RStudio to open the entire notebook.

-You can press `knit` at the top of the editor to generate the HTML document in this repo.

 To try specific segments of code, copy and paste them into the console.

 ## Supervised Learning